Knight-Wu/articles/golang/why not use global variable.md

 The advantage of #2 is a little nuanced(细微差别).

 First, there's the possibility that the dependency we're needing here would actually be instantiated in another package; by doing this, assuming the type of that dependency is something like a  `sql.DB`  in the stdlib, this package no longer needs to import that other package.
-Very nice.
+Very nice. (依赖的问题)

 There's also a benefit in encapsulation, though its harder to explicitly outline why this leads to cleaner code.
-All of the things which UserRepo needs to do its job is now defined inside the UserRepo itself.
+All of the things which UserRepo needs to do its job is now defined inside the UserRepo itself. (封装的问题, 更整洁的代码)

 ```
 // 3